Sachintomy9/Project-mark-1/README.md

-It is Python game which uses Pygame
+It is a simple space shooter game which uses Pygame

 install Pygame : pip install pygame